openid/connect/openid-4-vc-security-and-trust-1_0.md

-This specification describes the trust architecture in OpenID for Verifiable Credentials (VCs), outlines security considerations and requirements for the components in an ecosystem, and provides an informal security analysis of the OpenID 4 VC protocols.
+This specification describes the trust architecture in OpenID for Verifiable Credentials (VCs), outlines security considerations and requirements for the components in an ecosystem, and provides an informal security analysis of the OpenID for VC protocols.

 {mainmatter}